rapidsai/cudf/docs/cudf/source/user_guide/pandas-comparison.md

 ## Column names

 Unlike Pandas, cuDF does not support duplicate column names.
-It is best to use strings for column names.
+It is best to use unique strings for column names.

 ## No true `"object"` data type